Ex-SgtzZ/Galactic-RP-MDT-V1/README.md

-# Galactic RP MDT v3.5 for QBCore Framework
+# MDT version 1.0 for QBCore Framework

 # only compatable with qbcore or qbox (will need to change things for qbox to work)